SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/auto-vr.md

 ## Example

-Below is an example of using the auto-vr component to automatically enter VR mode when available:
+Below is an example of using the auto-vr component to automatically enter VR mode when available.Test this demo by opening this page in a VR headset.

 <ComponentExample :fixed="true">